Policies & position on key subjects

 I have always opposed the Waimea dam because of the financial model and the way the Council went about approving it, the secret meetings, unresolved issues and approval without the majority of ratepayers being consulted or approval and this all so close to the election.

 The dam has been started and work is well underway but its not to late to look over the whole project and revisit the financial model.
 There are to many people being forced to pay for the dam who do not benefit from it.
+Those for the dam have nothing to fear or hide if all is above board and secret meetings & deals exposed.

 I am also concerned about what I am told were corrupt, secret back room deals, which ignored ratepayers, are very questionable practices and these all need investigating.